Secure your clusters with pass4SymmKey

 Configure pass4SymmKey for indexer clustering

 pass4SymmKey when you deploy the indexer cluster, while enabling the master node.
 See Enable the indexer cluster master node.

 pass4SymmKey on an indexer cluster, see Configure the security key.

-etc/apps/myapp/local/server.conf), will be replaced with the encrypted version.
+etc/apps/myapp/local/server.conf), replaces it with the encrypted version.